A Duet for Home (Hardcover)

 Can he and June work together to oppose the government, or will families be forced out of Huey House before they are ready?

-Karina Glaser is the New York Times best-selling author of The Vanderbeekers series.
-A former teacher as well as employee of New York City's largest provider of transitional housing for the homeless, Karina is now a contributor to Book Riot.
-She lives in Harlem, New York City with her husband, two daughters, and assortment of rescued animals.
-One of her proudest achievements is raising two kids who can't go anywhere without a book. www.karinaglaser.com
+Karina Glaser is the New York Times bestselling author of the Vanderbeekers series and A Duet for Home.
+A former teacher as well as employee of New York City’s largest provider of transitional housing for the homeless, Karina is now a contributing editor at Book Riot.
+Karina lives in Harlem, New York City, with her husband, two children, and assortment of rescue animals.
+One of her proudest achievements is raising two kids who can’t go anywhere without a book.
+Visit her at karinaglaser.com.

 "This is a hopeful and inspiring story about the lives of children who are rarely represented in middle-grade fiction.
 The young people engage in activism that is both thought-provoking and profound.
 A powerful, heartwarming, and thoughtful tale of kids cultivating chosen families during challenging circumstances." — Kirkus Reviews (starred review)